 He managed to get in within ten seconds and balanced himself comfortably.
 Then he tapped a button by the side of his eyewear which then produced a tiny source of light at its top, enough to brighten the way for Maxwell.

-As expected, the attic was full of dirt and cobwebs but he was already prepared for it.
+As expected, the attic was full with dirt and cobwebs but he was already prepared for it.
 He turned northward like he had been instructed during the planning process and then paused.
 After a deep breath, he began to crawl, consciously placing his palms at the right place in the roof.”

 “One, two, three… thirty-eight, thirty-nine, forty,” he counted until he got to a particular area and stopped.
 He looked back to check if he made the right movements and he was sure he had.
 There were obvious reflections of light from where he was coming.
 But before that spot was a dark area of the roof.
 He could tell he was at the right place.